ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 Trends & Statistics

-Cyberattack Statistics 2025: What the Numbers Reveal About Today's Threats
+Cyberattack Statistics 2026: What the Numbers Reveal About Today's Threats

-Quick Overview: This blog uncovers the alarming rise in cyberattacks in 2025, with sharp spikes in ransomware, phishing, and AI-powered breaches.
+Quick Overview: This blog uncovers the alarming rise in cyberattacks in 2026, with sharp spikes in ransomware, phishing, and AI-powered breaches.
 Backed by the latest industry data, it explores attack vectors, targeted industries, financial damages, and evolving hacker tactics—offering insights to help organizations stay prepared in a rapidly changing threat landscape.

 Cyberattacks are growing faster, more frequent, and increasingly sophisticated.
 They have become the biggest threats facing modern businesses, especially startups navigating digital growth.
 As AI capabilities accelerate, digital footprints expand, and global instability rises, the risk of cybercrime has never been more intense.

 While organizations race to fortify their defenses, attackers are exploiting the weakest links—employees vulnerable to social engineering and outdated security systems.
 Once inside, threat actors waste no time, quickly moving laterally across networks to carry out their objectives.
-In 2024, CrowdStrike reported that 79% of observed detections were malware-free, highlighting a major shift in tactics.
-Instead of relying on traditional malware, adversaries are using hands-on-keyboard techniques that mimic legitimate user behavior, making them far harder to detect and stop.

-Global Threat Report for 2025
+Global Threat Report for 2026

-So how can you prepare your businesses to defend against evolving cyber risks in 2025 and beyond?
+So how can you prepare your businesses to defend against evolving cyber risks in 2026 and beyond?

 In this guide, we break down the latest cyberattack statistics, trends, and insights that matter most to growing businesses.
-From rising attack patterns to actionable security measures, you’ll gain a clear picture of where the threats are—and how to stay ahead of them.
+From rising attack patterns to actionable security measures, you’ll gain a clear picture of where the threats are, and how to stay ahead of them.

 On This Page